-- 9.1 We will teach the curriculum to reflect the requirements set out in law, particularly the Equalities Act 2010, so that pupils understand what the law does, and does not, allow, and the wider implications of decisions they make. - 9.2 At the point we consider it appropriate to teach pupils about LGBTQ+, we will ensure that this content is fully integrated into the relationships, sex and health curriculum, rather than delivered as a stand-alone lesson. - 9.3 Pupils learn about LGBTQ+ from Early Years onwards and are formally taught about this in Upper Key Stage 2, however, we will always consider the development and maturity of pupils before teaching this topic. - 9.4 Teachers will ensure that pupils' views are listened to and will encourage them to ask questions and engage in discussion.
-Teachers will answer questions sensitively, honestly and appropriately to the pupil's age. - 9.4 The school ensures that all teaching resources and materials are appropriate for the age and maturity of pupils, their religious backgrounds and sensitive to their needs. - 9.5 We consult with parents, and at all points of delivery of this programme will provide examples of the resources that we plan to use as we want to reassure parents and enable them to continue the conversations started in class at home.
+9.1 We will teach the curriculum to reflect the requirements set out in law, particularly the Equalities Act 2010, so that pupils understand what the law does, and does not, allow, and the wider implications of decisions they make.

+9.2 At the point we consider it appropriate to teach pupils about LGBTQ+, we will ensure that this content is fully integrated into the relationships, sex and health curriculum, rather than delivered as a stand-alone lesson.

+9.3 Pupils learn about LGBTQ+ from Early Years onwards and are formally taught about this in Upper Key Stage 2, however, we will always consider the development and maturity of pupils before teaching this topic.

+9.4 Teachers will ensure that pupils' views are listened to and will encourage them to ask questions and engage in discussion.
+Teachers will answer questions sensitively, honestly and appropriately to the pupil's age.
+This includes time for open discussion of topics that pupils tell us they find particularly difficult, such as sexual harassment and sexual violence, including that online.

+9.4 The school ensures that all teaching resources and materials are appropriate for the age and maturity of pupils, their religious backgrounds and sensitive to their needs.

+9.5 We consult with parents, and at all points of delivery of this programme will provide examples of the resources that we plan to use as we want to reassure parents and enable them to continue the conversations started in class at home.